gered/electroncljs/README.md

 Then,

 ```
-$ cd <your-project-name>/
+$ cd <your-project-name>
 $ lein npm install
 ```

-This will download all the required NPM dependencies necessary.
+This will download all required NPM dependencies.

 Once complete you can get to work on your app.